 Computer software applications and Internet access at the Charlestown-Clark County Libraries are intended to provide all people equal access to digital technologies.
 The library has accepted several grants which have an impact on this policy.
 The Children’s Internet Protection Act, a federal law to protect minors online, has also shaped this policy.

 The primary purpose of digital technologies in the library is to assist in the Library’s mission of life long learning to members of the community.
 Access to information is the primary intent.
-However, access to Internet communication tools and access by non-card holders has been mandated by granting agencies.

 Information available through Internet sites is not warranted by the Charlestown-Clark County Public Library.
 All users of this service agree to hold the Charlestown-Clark County Public Library harmless from any and all claims, losses, damages, obligations, or liabilities, directly or indirectly relating to the use of on-line resources or the Internet, caused thereby or arising therefrom.